Skip to product information

 Solo exhibition at Tobu Department Store.

-In 1998, he was selected for the 15th Exhibition of Tea Ceremony Art sponsored by the Tanabe Museum with his Tamba Hakeme Haigyu Chawan tea bowl.
-He was also selected for the 5th Tanko Biennale '98 Tea Ceremony Art Exhibition with his Tamba Hakeme Haigyu Chawan tea bowl.
+In 1998, he was selected for the 15th Exhibition of Tea Ceremony Art sponsored by the Tanabe Museum with his Tamba Hakeme Haigyu Chawan tea bowl and the 5th '98 Tanko Biennale Tea Ceremony Art Exhibition with his Tamba Hakeme Haigyu Chawan tea bowl

-1999: Selected for the 16th Tea Ceremony Art Exhibition sponsored by the Tanabe Museum of Art with his Tamba Brushed Ash Glaze Tea Bowl
+1999: Selected for the 16th Tea Ceremony Art Exhibition sponsored by the Tanabe Museum of Art with his Tamba Hakeme Ash Glaze Tea Bowl

-2000: Selected for the 17th Tea Ceremony Art Exhibition sponsored by the Tanabe Museum of Art with his Tamba Hakeme Ash Glaze Tea Bowl
+In 2000, he was selected for the 17th Tea Ceremony Art Exhibition sponsored by the Tanabe Museum of Art with his Tamba Hakeme Ash Glaze Tea Bowl.

 In 2001, his Tanba persimmon tea bowl was selected for the 18th Tea Ceremony Art Exhibition sponsored by the Tanabe Museum of Art.